Sunday, 11 June 2006

 I can't resist taking pictures of people in uniforms - especially policemen and police-women.
 It is a kind of obsession.
 If I am visiting a place and I see police personnel, I always try to take their pictures.
 Some times, I am a little afraid that they will get annoyed but that hasn't happened so far.

 In 1960 my father was jailed because of some anti-government protest.
 From his notes, I know that I and my younger sister, together with my mother, we had gone to see him.
 I was six years old at that time, yet I can't remember any thing about that visit, nothing absolutely.
 I don't have any childhood memory of such a visit while I think normally, a visit to a jail would be a very strong memory for a child.
-Perhaps, that visit is behind my fear-fascination of uniforms?

 Tuesday, 20 December 2005

-Christmas shopping in Rome
+Christmas in Piazza Navona, Rome

 I was in Rome yesterday.
-By the time, I finished my work, it was already dark and I still had an hour for my train.
+By the time, I finished my work, it was already dark and I still had about an hour for my train.
 I decided to use that hour by going to Piazza Navona, the Navona square.

 Rome is full of beautiful squares but this is perhaps the most beautiful of them all.
 Shaped like a big boat (Navona literally means a big boat), the square has beautiful fountains, and during the day, artists, musicians and tourists throng it, so it is difficult to walk around.

-Last night was different, because of the christmas shops.
+Last night was different, because of the Christmas shops.
 There were rows of cheerful, brightly lit, colourful shops.

 I was so busy going around and looking at the shops that I almost missed my train.
 While rushing back towards the metro station, I saw the Bartolucci workshop in a small street near Piazza Navona, with the craftsman working on wooden handicrafts while the wooden Pinocchios with their long noses kept him company.
-He seemed as if he had just stepped out of a fable, into the dark, narrow, cobbled street.

 This Year's Popular Posts